 - Nintendo Switch OLED hands-on: A gorgeous screen makes a big difference

-So with that in mind, here's what we know so far and would like to see from the Nintendo Switch Pro, even if it's just wishful thinking.
+And with that in mind, a new Switch could come in the form of the Nintendo Switch 2.
+As such, here's what we know so far and would like to see from the Nintendo Switch Pro, even if it's just fanciful thinking.

 - Another Nintendo Switch Pro rumor has claimed that a more powerful console is coming only it'll be the Nintendo Switch 2.